tardate/trumpeter_catalog/README.md

 ## Notes

+Trumpeter is one of the major scale model manufacturers in China.
+It is operated (along with HobbyBoss) by the [Zhongshan Yatai Electric Co., Ltd. 中山市雅太电器有限公司](http://www.zs-yatai.com/)

-Trumpeter 小号手公司 is one of the main scale model manufacturers in China, and [their website](http://www.trumpeter-china.com) is not only available in English, but reasonably informative.
+The [Trumpeter website](http://www.trumpeter-china.com) is not only available in English, but reasonably informative.
 It is however very slow, a pain to search, and frequently down or inaccessible.

 This is a little weekend project to create a fast and searchable skin for the Trumpeter catalog.